webplatform/docs/css/properties/z-index/index.md

 </syntaxhighlight>
 }}{{Single Example
 |Language=CSS
 |Description=The following example demonstrates the z-index property set to an integer.
+Some style rules have been omitted for brevity.
+Please see the live example to view all the style rules.
 |Code=.box {
   /**
    * The elements with the class `.box` are positioned absolutely